 - Use the towel or washcloth to turn off the water (Picture 4).
 If you touch the water faucet after you wash your hands, you may get germs on your hands again.

-How to use the Waterless Alcohol-Based Hand rub
+How to Use an Alcohol-Based Hand Sanitizer

 - Rub until your hands are dry.